Constant-Development/qb-vineyard/README.md

 # qb-vineyard
 QBCore Vineyard Job Rework

-Developed By: SixGrams#0544

 Constant Development Discord: https://discord.gg/gSQbshCNv4

 Constant RolePlay Discord: https://discord.gg/constantroleplay

 Within this Resource, you will be allowed to Pick, Process, Pack, and Sell GrapJuice and Wine.
 With this in mind, you can further use the packed Wine/GrapeJuice for immersive RolePlay between a Mafia/Cartel and Business.
 Furthermore, it allows there to be an immersive set of RolePlay coming from those who wish to Own the VineYard Mansion.
+Another note, this also allows for those who manage the Resource to intricate different Locations and Systems relating to their custom Communities/Server's.

-Dependencies:
+## Dependencies:
 - [qb-target](https://github.com/Renewed-Scripts/qb-target)
 - [ms-peds](https://github.com/MiddleSkillz/ms-peds)

--- Place into qb-core/shared/items.lua
+# Place into qb-core/shared/items.lua
 ```
 ['grape'] 					 	 = {['name'] = 'grape', 						['label'] = 'Grape', 					['weight'] = 100, 		['type'] = 'item', 		['image'] = 'grape.png', 				['unique'] = false, 	['useable'] = true, 	['shouldClose'] = false,   ['combinable'] = nil,   ['description'] = 'Mmmmh yummie, grapes',["created"] = nil,["decay"] = 28.0},
 ['wine'] 					 	 = {['name'] = 'wine', 							['label'] = 'Wine', 					['weight'] = 300, 		['type'] = 'item', 		['image'] = 'wine.png', 				['unique'] = false, 	['useable'] = true, 	['shouldClose'] = false,   ['combinable'] = nil,   ['description'] = 'Some good wine to drink on a fine evening',["created"] = nil,["decay"] = 28.0},